neo-project/docs/docs/en-us/sc/fees.md

 * Additional to 1 GAS minimum

-For the description of API in the table above, refer to [NEO Namespace](../reference/scapi/api/neo.md)
+For the description of API in the table above, refer to [Neo Namespace](../reference/scapi/api/neo.md)

 > [!Note]
 >